mcanever/accor-tracking-decorator/README.md

        false by default
      */
     handleGoogleAnalytics: true,

+    /* Set to true if the decorator is installed on an Accor Brand Site (E.G. Official portal for all Sofitel Hotels) */
+    isBrandSite: false,

+    /* Set to the brand name (example: 'sofitel').
+It has effect only if isBrandsite is true  */
+    brandName: '',

     /* Allow the script to log debug messages in console. false by default */
     debug: false,